David Rothenberg (activist): Broadway career

 Following his success, Rothenberg began representing plays by Pulitzer Prize winning playwrights Edward Albee, Tennessee Williams and England's Harold Pinter, as well as more than 200 Broadway shows over the course of his career.
 In 1966 Rothenberg was invited by Jordan Charney and Nancy Cooperstein to workshop Megan Terry's Viet Rock, which gave him the opportunity to participate in escalating antiwar protests.
 Viet Rock was staged at the Sheridan Square Playhouse.
 By the time Viet Rock opened in New York, Rothenberg had already begun working with Fortune and Men's Eyes, his second standalone production.

 His friend and drama critic at the Toronto Star, Nathan Cohen, informed Rothenberg of the play, which needed New York before it could make it in Toronto.
 After his first reading, he drafted a letter to the playwright, stating, "I felt that I was locked in a room of four cobras."

 Rothenberg took out a loan to finance the play and it opened in February 1967 at the Actor's Playhouse in Greenwich Village.
 Four of the young actors in the play were Terry Kiser, Vic Arnold, Bob Christian, and Bill Moore.
 Holy Face starred as well.

 As part of his research for the play, Rothenberg visited Rikers Island prison in New York, which was his first trip to such an institution.
 When inmates were in the dayroom, each of the visitors was placed in a cell and locked for a few minutes.

 Critical reception was initially mixed with the New York Times critic Dan Sullivan being dismissive and unmoved by it.
 Dance critic Clive Barnes thought it exciting and three years later raved about the play's revival after becoming a theatre reviewer for the New York Times.

 Norman Nadel of New York World joined the Telegram and the Sun reviewers in criticizing the play.
 In contrast, Jerry Tallnem from the New York Post compared it to The Bicycle Thief and Marat/Sade.
-Michael Smith from the Village Voice raved about it contributing to its 13-month initial run.
+Michael Smith from the Village Voice raved about it, contributing to its 13-month initial run.
 Eventually, the play was the most successful drama in Canadian history, even playing internationally in more than 40 countries, including Turkey.

 Fortune Society and activism

+Rothenberg disclosed his sexual orientation on national television as the leader of The Fortune Society in 1973.

-John Herbert, the author of Fortune and Men's Eyes', had been incarcerated previously after an altercation by some thugs had caused a mass roundup by police.
+John Herbert, the author of Fortune and Men's Eyes, had been incarcerated previously after an altercation by some thugs had caused a mass roundup by police.
 The judge sentenced him to prison due to his epicene appearance.
 Being deeply moved by the play, his experience at Rikers, and Herbert's plight, Rothenberg channeled his passion for activism into a non-profit advocacy organization called Fortune Society, borrowing from the play's own name.
 By the time the play premiered in Canada, the Fortune Society had been created.